-The Close Encounters in War journal is a new independent and peer-reviewed journal aimed at studying war as a human experience, through interdisciplinary and multidisciplinary approaches.
+The Close Encounters in War Journal is an independent, open-access, and peer-reviewed journal aimed at studying war as a human experience, through interdisciplinary and multidisciplinary approaches.
 The journal studies how war affects the sphere of human relations, which can occur in a number of ways, through direct experience but also through indirect – intellectual – experience.
-When war is experienced indirectly, language becomes the medium through which people encounter war, for example through literature, journalism, politics or science.
-Close Encounters in War seeks to explore the condition, meaning and aftermath of both direct and indirect encounters with war and conflict.
+When war is experienced indirectly, language becomes the medium through which people encounter war, for example through literature, journalism, politics, or science.
+Close Encounters in War seeks to explore the condition, meaning, and aftermath of both direct and indirect encounters with war and conflict.

 The editors of Close Encounters in War welcome contributions from authors from a range of disciplines, including but not limited to history, literary studies, international affairs, philosophy, sociology, political science, anthropology, medicine, statistics, psychology and the bio-sciences.
 The opinions expressed in the articles do not reflect those of the editors or editorial board members of Close Encounters in War Journal.
 The journal observes a strict anti-plagiarism policy and will not accept any article containing offensive or hateful opinions and comments as to race, gender, religion, and political orientation.

 – War as a human experience

 – Historical scope: wars and conflicts from ancient history to the 21st century

 – Geographical scope: wars and conflicts across global geographical and cultural areas

 – Comparative, interdisciplinary and multidisciplinary approaches to war studies